Kantrip-Mods/SDV/ReverseProposals/README.md

 2. Do the engagement on a YES: `action Kantrip.SweetActions_DoEngagement NPCName`
 3. (optional) Do a breakup on a NO: `action Kantrip.SweetActions_DoBreakup NPCName`

 Example: Any proposal event in [CP] Marry Me.
-You are welcome to copy/use as much of `data\DefaultProposal.json` as you want.
+You are welcome to copy/use as much of the code in `data\DefaultProposal.json` as you want.

 ### Black Proposals (desperate -- plays when dating other NPCs at the same time)